 - User 45: "At Lyncombe Vale Road end public footpath sign.
-On entrance to field above old railway bridge - When sheep in the field notice to keep dogs on leads.
+On entrance to field above old railway bridge When sheep in the field notice to keep dogs on leads.
 Signs showing public foot path from Lyncombe Vale Road and signs in the wood requesting the picking up after dog fouling etc. as children play in the wood.
 Been here for ages." - User 53: "There is a public footpath notice encouraging you to use it."

-Twenty respondents16 reported seeing stiles or gates on the path and some stated when they were erected and how long were they in place.
+Twenty respondents18 reported seeing stiles or gates on the path.
 None of the respondents reported a locked gate.